joembedded/JesFs_Bootloader/Readme.md

 For my application I am using BLE (Webbluetooth API) and Mobile Internet.

 The nRF52840-DK (‘pca10056’) already has on on-board 8 MByte Serial Flash Memory (Ultra Low Power, < 0.5 µA in Deepsleep), thus making it a very convenient development platform!

+## The Secure Version ##
+For production I use an advanced Version with fast AES-128 Encryption.
+I you are interested, drop me a note.

 ## The nRF52 Boot process (with JesFs) ##